 Helping Students with Dysgraphia to Write

-Tutors are always looking for ways to help students with handwriting problems (dysgraphia).
-So, when I came across these worksheets for dysgraphia and dyslexia, I thought they looked excellent.
-I particularly like the way they come on a USB stick so a tutor can just take them wherever you happen to be and print them out.
-I must confess, I haven’t used them, and don’t know anyone now who has, so if you teach students with dysgraphia or dyslexia and have used them, please let me know how you got on and what you think of them?
+I particularly like the way they come on a USB stick so you can just take them wherever you happen to be and print them out.
+I must confess, I haven’t used them, and don’t know anyone now who has yet, so if you teach students with dysgraphia or dyslexia and have used them, can you know what you think, please?

 They certainly seem to ‘tick the boxes’, so to speak; patterns, basic as well as complicated shapes, letter reversals, visual discrimination etc., all things needed for students with dysgraphia (and possibly a lot of students with dyslexia).

-There are over a thousand printable sheets, so I would think you could find plenty of different ways to try to encourage any age student to practice the same work repeatedly without them getting bored or even noticing, (which let’s face it, is what it’s all about!).
+I think you should find plenty of different ways to encourage any age student to practice handwriting without them getting bored.

 The Dysgraphia Worksheets for Teachers | The best teacher worksheets for kids with dyslexia | School and Preschool | The best way to learn.